-Response and recovery in the brain may predict well-beingFebruary 5th, 2013 in Neuroscience
+Response and recovery in the brain may predict well-beingFebruary 5, 2013 by Jill Ladwig in Medicine & Health / Neuroscience

 (Medical Xpress)—It has long been known that the part of the brain called the amygdala is responsible for recognition of a threat and knowing whether to fight or flee from the danger.